PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-04-08 14:22:13
+Last updated: 2024-04-08 14:22:46
-Random Quote: What's a bigger feeling than love? - Elliot
+Random Quote: I'm telling you that there is. - Ulana Khomyuk